Back to Blog

 2. Enhanced Safety & Security

-Ensuring the care, custody, and control of everyone inside a facility, staff and inmates alike, has always been one of the largest key components of corrections.
-Correctional officers are responsible for feeding, clothing, and protecting those in their custody and have to be able to trace their steps in the chance they are claimed to not have provided these items.
-Officers are trained to document every interaction they have with an inmate to protect themselves from a civil litigation case.
-By doing so, they have proof that they did indeed provide food, clothing, and a safe environment for inmates.
-Considering correctional facilities traditionally document this information on paper, there are countless stories that include how the documentation was lost, ripped, spilled on, or impossible to read.
+Ensuring the care, custody, and control of everyone inside a facility has always been one of the largest key components of corrections.
+Officers are trained to document every interaction they have This proves that they indeed provide food, clothing, and a safe environment for inmates.
+Considering correctional facilities traditionally document this information on paper, countless stories include how the documentation was lost, ripped, spilled on, or impossible to read.
 Can illegible documentation (assuming it even exists) protect the facility from being sued?
 In most cases, probably not.

 3. Heightened Support

-Director of Desoto County Adult Detention Center in Hernando, Mississippi, Chad Wicker, implemented groundbreaking digital inmate tracking in his facility years ago and still raves to this day about how it has protected his facility from litigation claims.
-Chad uses a specific story of how digital logging saved his facility from a lawsuit that was filed against his staff by an inmate who claimed to not have received proper medical care.
+Chad Wicker, Director of the Desoto County Adult Detention Center in Hernando, Mississippi, implemented groundbreaking digital inmate tracking in his facility years ago and continues to rave about how it has protected his facility from litigation claims.
+He shares a specific story about how digital logging saved his facility from a lawsuit filed by an inmate who claimed he did not receive proper medical care.

 Within five minutes I was able to pull a digital report detailing every interaction the offender had with medical staff as well as the offender refusing items such as meals and medication.
 I could then send it directly to our attorney.
 He assured me that the case would be resolved with nothing else being needed from my staff.